Steps Overview

 },

-}Produces a new array by mapping each item from $.results.objectGenStep.items, merging that item into the new object, and adding an index field.
+This maps each item from objectGenStep.items, merges it into the new object, and adds an index field.

 {